- an essential introduction

 follows the coast from Rockport in the north, via San Francisco and

 Monterey, to San Luis Obispo (near LA) in the south.
-The full length of
+Part of Highway 1

 Highway 1 is over 650 miles (over 1050 km), so driving the whole length